pgRouting/workshop/docs/basic/graphs.rst

 - Pedestrians:

   - Walk on the whole @PGR_WORKSHOP_CITY@ area.
-  - Can only use pedestrian only ways:
+  - Can only use pedestrian-only ways:

     - `pedestrian`, `steps`, `footway`, `path`, `cycleway`